TITLE 92: TRANSPORTATION

 r) Cross-examination of Witnesses.
 In the hearing of any case, any party or his agent may be called, as an adverse witness and examined as if under cross‑examination, by any party.
 The adverse party calling for the examination is not bound by the testimony of the adverse witness, but may rebut the testimony given and may impeach the witness by proof of prior inconsistent statements.
 If the hearing officer determines that a witness is hostile or unwilling, the witness may be examined by the party calling him as if under cross-examination.
 The party calling an occurrence witness may, upon showing that he called the witness in good faith but is surprised by his testimony, impeach the witness by proof of prior inconsistent statements.

-s) Burden of Proof.
-The burden of proof is upon the petitioner for any relief in a hearing.
-The standard of proof is the preponderance of the evidence, except as provided for in Subpart D.
+s) Burden of Proof; General and Exception.
+The general burden of proof is upon the petitioner for any relief in a hearing.
+The standard of proof is the preponderance of the evidence, except as provided for in Subpart D, where the burden of proof is upon the petitioner to prove each issue or element of proof by clear and convincing evidence.

 t) Interpreters; Hearing Impaired.
-The Secretary will provide an interpreter for hearing impaired petitioners/respondents who wish to testify; providing a language interpreter, however, is the responsibility of the petitioner/respondent.
+The Secretary will provide, upon prior written request, an interpreter for hearing impaired petitioners/respondents who wish to testify; providing a language interpreter, however, is the responsibility of the petitioner/respondent.

-2) Upon request and at his/her own expense any party may have a copy of the report of proceedings, from the court reporter, or transcribed from the electronic device by the Department at the statutory rate set forth in Section 5.5 of the Secretary of State Act [15 ILCS 305/5.5] and 2 Ill.
-Adm.
-Code 551.150, or the cost of an audio tape plus mailing.
+2) Upon written request and at his/her own expense, any party may obtain a copy of the report of proceedings from the court reporter or copied from the electronic device by the Department.
+The party must pay $25 to the Secretary of State, in advance, to cover the cost of making an electronic or digital copy and mailing.